brianritchie1312/Topcat_Selenium/README.md

 * If the script downloads the wrong webdriver (eg. 32bit instead of 64bit) then you should delete the executable add the `--os {name} {bits}` argument and run again or manually download and extract the correct version.
 * There is no 64bit windows version of chromedriver so the script downloads 32bit version for windows regardless of the system or user override.
 * Only some versions of chromedriver have 32bit linux versions, so double check versions.
+* For use in IDEs or environments without CLI arguments, there is a block at the end of the arguments section with example arguments, uncomment it (and comment out `args = parser.parse_args()`), modify the arguments as you wish then run.

 Organization of script